Equations involving the modular $j$-function and its derivatives: Introduction

 \section{Introduction}

 The problem of determining which (systems of) equations involving certain classical transcendental functions of a complex variable have solutions is a natural question at the intersection between complex geometry, model theory, and number theory.
-In complex geometry, it is a form of analytic Nullstellensatz for the given functions; in model theory, it plays an important role in the definability properties of the functions involved; and in number theory, it is related to Schanuel's conjecture and its analogues (given by special cases of the Grothendieck-Andr\'e generalised period conjecture).
+In complex geometry, it is a form of analytic Nullstellensatz for the given functions; in model theory, it plays an important role in the definability properties of the functions involved; and in number theory, it is related to Schanuel's conjecture and its analogues (given by special cases of the Grothendieck--Andr\'e generalised period conjecture).
 Often the function under consideration is of arithmetic importance.
 Examples of such classical functions are the exponential functions of semi-abelian varieties and Fuchsian automorphic functions.
 In this paper we focus on the modular $j$-function and its derivatives.

-The first conjecture in this area arose from Zilber's work on the model theory of complex exponentiation \cite{Zil2005,Zil2002,Zil2015}.
-It is now referred to as the \textit{Exponential (Algebraic) Closedness} conjecture or \textit{Zilber's Nullstellensatz}.
+{The first conjecture in this area arose from Zilber's work on the model theory of complex exponentiation \cite{Zil2005,Zil2002,Zil2015}.
+It is now referred to as the \textit{Exponential (Algebraic) Closedness} conjecture or \textit{Zilber's Nullstellensatz}, and predicts when systems of equations involving addition, multiplication, and complex exponentiation have solutions in the complex numbers.
 We refer to the general version of the problem as \textit{Existential Closedness}, or EC for short.
-An EC conjecture for the $j$-function was proposed in \cite[\S 1]{AK2022}, and the authors also proposed an extension of the conjecture that includes the derivatives of $j$.
-This version of EC is often referred to as \textit{Existential Closedness with Derivatives}, or ECD for short.
-It states that if the corresponding analogue of Schanuel's conjecture for $j$ (see \cite[\S 6.3]{AEK2023}) does not explicitly predict that a system of equations involving $j$ and its first two derivatives should not have a solution, then it does have a solution.
-For a precise statement, see \cite{AK2022,AEK2021,Asl2022}.
-Note that we do not consider the third and higher derivatives of $j$ as these are rational over $j,j',j''$; see (\ref{eq:j}).
+An EC conjecture for the $j$-function was proposed in \cite[\S 1]{AK2022}; in geometric terms it states that any algebraic variety $V\subseteq \C^{2n}$ satisfying geometric conditions known as \emph{freeness} and \emph{broadness}, intersects the $n$-fold graph of the $j$-function.
+The definition of these geometric conditions is long and will not be used in the present work, so we refer the interested reader to \cite[\S 2.2]{AK2022}, but, informally, freeness and broadness ensure that the equations defining $V$ do not break any functional properties of $j$ coming from the linear-fractional action of $\GL_2^+(\Q)$ (where $+$ denotes positive determinant) on the upper half-plane, as well as not contradicting a conjecture on transcendental values of the $j$-function analogous to Schanuel's conjecture for exponentiation (see \cite[Conj.~1.1]{AK2022} and \cite[\S 6.3]{AEK2023} for the statement of this conjecture).